 “Actually, the Enemy roasts turkeys, not vultures.”

 “Semantics!”
-Eunuchorn barked, puffing away.
+Uniqorn barked, puffing away.

 “We should send the llamas in with the vultures,” Hamlet said.
 “Llamas can spit you between the eyes at fifty paces, and their saliva is highly acidic.”

 “Agreed, but keep them downwind of me.”
-Eunuchorn wrinkled his nose.
+Uniqorn wrinkled his nose.
 “I can’t abide a musky animal with an aversion to water.”
 He glanced at the elephant-eared cat with disdain.
 “Take a hint, Miss Kitty.
 Marshal Dillon’s coming to town!”

 She raked the air with her deformed claws.
 “Pfft!”